dasilvaluis/myboilerplate/README.md

 # My Boilerplate

-Simple front-end boilerplate with everything needed fto develop simple web pages/web apps
+Simple front-end boilerplate with everything needed to start the development of simple web pages/web apps

 ## Features